GDSalvo/Radiolysis-simulations-with-Rad4D-/README.md

   - Expand and refine the model based on initial results and computational feedback.
 - **Meshing Requirements:**
   - Users should select user-defined meshing options to have full control over meshing parameters, allowing for tailored configurations that meet specific project needs.
   - Incorporating meshing adds complexity to both the implementation and the solution of the model.
-For detailed strategies on mesh refinement and its impact on model fidelity, refer to the main publication [insert link here] and previous studies [insert link here].
+For detailed strategies on mesh refinement and its impact on model fidelity, refer to the main publication [insert link here] and previous studies [https://iopscience.iop.org/article/10.1088/2632-959X/acad18].
   - It is crucial to conduct mesh convergence studies to prove the accuracy of the model.
 These studies help in identifying the best meshing practices that minimize errors while maximizing computational efficiency.
 - **Study Types:**
   - Implement time-dependent, stationary, and concatenated studies.
-For additional guidance and advanced configurations, refer to the COMSOL Multiphysics manuals [insert link here].
+For additional guidance and advanced configurations, refer to the COMSOL Multiphysics manuals [https://doc.comsol.com/5.5/docserver/#!/com.comsol.help.comsol/comsol_ref_solver.27.001.html].
-- **Visualization Techniques:**
+- **Results Visualization:**
-  - Utilize plotting (line, maps, movies) to visually represent the results.
+  - Utilize plots (line, maps, movies) to visually represent the results.
-- **Data Extraction:**
+  - Use Livelink for MATLAB to manipulate data and plots with code language [https://doc.comsol.com/5.4/doc/com.comsol.help.llmatlab/LiveLinkForMATLABUsersGuide.pdf].
   - Calculate and extract tables of all variables present from the solution to facilitate detailed analysis of the results.

 ### License